Helpful Guidance For Custody Disputes

-Our attorney at The Law Offices of R.F.
-Johnson Jr. has helped clients throughout South Carolina obtain child custody and visitation agreements that meet both their own needs and the needs of their children.
+Mr. Johnson at RF Johnson Jr. Law Offices has helped clients throughout South Carolina obtain child custody and visitation agreements that meet both their own needs and the needs of their children.

 An Experienced Attorney Working To Help You

-Mr. Johnson has more than 20 years of legal experience and he understands how much parents care about their children, and his compassionate and caring approach to assisting clients has helped many clients to negotiate or mediate successful resolutions to their child custody and visitation issues.
+Mr. Johnson has more than 20 years of legal experience, and he understands how much parents care about their children.
+His compassionate and caring approach to assisting clients has helped many clients to negotiate or mediate successful resolutions to their child custody and visitation issues.

 Sometimes, parties are unable to use negotiation or mediation to resolve child custody and visitation matters.
 In situations where litigation is required, Mr. Johnson provides steadfast and effective representation while pursuing his clients’ desired results in a courtroom setting.

 Child Custody And Visitation Disputes

 Most divorce cases are settled instead of going to trial, including divorce cases of couples with children.
 RF Johnson Jr. Law Offices has helped many clients negotiate or mediate child custody and visitation agreements that meet the unique needs of their families much better than custody and visitation agreements designed by the courts ever could.

 Many parents enter their divorce believing that negotiation or mediation could not possibly work in their situation because of the level of conflict between themselves and their soon-to-be former spouses.
 Some of these parents are able to go on to negotiate or mediate child custody and visitation agreements.